Skip to main content

 Common mistakes

-• Failing to include the TB certificate with the visa application.
+• Omitting the TB certificate when submitting your visa application.

 • Incorrect or incomplete personal information on the certificate.